HL7/davinci-crd/input/pagecontent/hooks.md

 #### Additional data retrieval
 The context information provided as part of hook invocation will often not be enough for a CRD service to fully determine coverage requirements.
 This section of the guide describes a common set of queries that define data that most, if not all, CRD Services will need to perform their requirements assessment.

-For this release of the implementation guide, conformant CRD Clients **SHOULD** support the CDS Hooks [prefetch](https://cds-hooks.hl7.org/1.0/#prefetch-template) capability and be able to perform all the prefetch queries defined here and, where needed, **SHOULD** implement interfaces to [_include]({{site.data.fhir.path}}search.html#include) resources not available in the system's database.  (i.e. if some of the data is stored in a separate system, it should ideally still be retrievable via `_include` in queries executed against the client.)
+For this release of the implementation guide, conformant CRD Clients **SHOULD** support the CDS Hooks [prefetch](https://cds-hooks.hl7.org/1.0/#prefetch-template) capability and be able to perform all the prefetch queries defined here and, where needed, **SHOULD** implement interfaces to [_include]({{site.data.fhir.path}}search.html#include) resources not available in the system's database.
+(I.e. if some of the data is stored in a separate system, it should ideally still be retrievable via `_include` in queries executed against the client.)
 However, each payer will define the prefetch requests for their CRD Service based on the information they require to provide coverage requirements.
 They might include more and/or less than described in this section.
 Prefetch requests **SHOULD** only include information that is always expected to be needed for each hook invocation.
-When information is only needed for certain invocations of the hook (e.g. for particular types of medications or services), that information **SHALL** only be retrieved by query using the provided token, never requested universally via prefetch.
+When information is only needed for certain invocations of the hook (e.g. for specific types of medications or services), that information **SHALL** only be retrieved by query using the provided token, never requested universally via prefetch.
 Not all CRD Clients will support all prefetch requests.

 <blockquote class="stu-note">
 In future releases of this specification, the requirements in this section might become a **SHALL**.
 Implementers are encouraged to provide feedback about this possibility based on their initial implementation experience.